dougtoppin/presentation-aws-cloudformation/PITCHME.md

 Move quickly from manual creation to automation

-Don't get in the habit of creating things using the admin console, it is difficult to recreate exactly, document and support
+Don't get in the habit of creating things using the admin console, it is difficult to recreate exactly, document and support things created using the admin console

 +++